chateight/tello_python/README.md

 to control the tello from python scripts

-You need to make "log" directory to log out the states
+You need to make "log" directory to log the states